SinghPrach/PythonBasedDataAnalysis/README.md

 4. Ukraine Russia War Twitter Sentiment Analysis using Python
 5. Waiter Tips Prediction with Machine Learning
-6. TikTok Reviews Sentiment Analysis using Python
+6. TikTok Reviews Sentiment Analysis using Python TikTok is one of the most famous social media apps today, known for its short videos with the purpose of entertaining.
+Though, people have a mix opinion for this app, which could be seen in its App' reviews.
+Through this project, I analyzed the TikTok reviews data to find out what people feel about the content of this app.
 7. Flipkart Reviews Sentiment Analysis using Python
 8. Uber Trips Analysis using Python